CSCfi/csc-user-guide/docs/computing/connecting/ssh-windows.md

 2. Connect to a supercomputer using SSH and open the `~/.ssh/authorized_keys` file using a text editor.
 Paste your copied public key to the end of the file and save the file.

+!!! note "Using SSH keys"

+    See the page on [setting up SSH keys](./ssh-keys.md) for general information about using SSH keys for authentication.

 ### Connecting with SSH keys (PuTTY)